JKSCIENTIST/JKSCIENTIST/README.md

 🐣 _**What am I doing now?**_
 =
-- Working on many POC's daily to improve my knowledge.
+- Working on POC's daily to improve my knowledge.
 - Aiming to master DevOps within this Year.
 - Growing out by adding Multi-Cloud in my Arsenal.
 - A student mentor for the people at AWS Cloud Club SJIT.